Reflecting on My First Year.

 More to Learn

 I have three more years left in my journey at Berkeley, which leaves a lot more for me to learn and discover.
 I will never forget going to my first big lecture here, Chicano 50, and finally beginning to feel right at home.
 I hope this helped you in some way, made you feel less alone, or allowed you to discover something new.
 Berkeley is a big campus, but it’s also small if you let it be.
 Join a new club, take that class you were considering – you won’t regret it.
+To hear more about the Latinx experience at Cal, check out this video on our Instagram.

 Melissa Mora-Gonzalez is a second-year student at UC Berkeley majoring in English.